Tinnitus Relief at Home: The Oto Health Story

 We want for Oto to be the only app you’ll need to manage your tinnitus.
 For that reason, we’re building a library of curated sounds and masks to help you relax and sleep.
 This can also be used in conjunction with the therapy – so there are no uncomfortable silences for you.

 In summary—here’s what we hope Oto will improve for people with tinnitus.

 Oto will allow anyone to access tinnitus therapy that works, from the comfort of their own home, for a fraction of the cost of private therapy.
 No more long waiting lists, no more driving to appointments.

 When will Oto be released?

 The public beta is going to be released in August.
-This will include the hearing health tracking features and the introductory tinnitus module.
+This will include the introductory tinnitus module.
 We’re looking for pre-release testers to provide early feedback on the beta version, and we’d love to hear your thoughts.

 UPDATE: The Oto app was released in December 2020 and is now available to download on Android and iOS.
 You can download the app now.